 The United Nations has long been engaged in the search for a peaceful solution to the conflict over Western Sahara.
-On 16 August 2017, the Secretary-General appointed Mr. Horst Köhler as his Personal Envoy for Western Sahara to continue the search for a negotiated settlement under UN auspices.Mr.
-Köhler resigned on 22 May 2019 for health reasons.
+On 6 October 2021, the Secretary-General appointed Staffan de Mistura as his Personal Envoy for Western Sahara to provide good offices on behalf of the Secretary‑General.

-In April 2018, in its resolution 2414, the United Nations Security Council reaffirmed its full support for the intention of the Secretary-General and his Personal Envoy to relaunch the negotiating process with a new dynamic and a new spirit with the aim of reaching a mutually acceptable political solution, which will provide for the self-determination of the people of Western Sahara in the context of arrangements consistent with the principles and purposes of the Charter of the United Nations.
+In October 2021, in its resolution 2602, the United Nations Security Council welcomed the appointment of Staffan de Mistura as the Personal Envoy of the Secretary-General for Western Sahara, urged the constructive resumption of the political process and reaffirmed its commitment to assist the parties to achieve a just, lasting, and mutually acceptable political solution, based on compromise, which will provide for the self-determination of the people of Western Sahara in the context of arrangements consistent with the principles and purposes of the Charter of the United Nations.

 Amid continued diplomatic efforts to resolve the conflict, a UN peacekeeping mission, the United Nations Mission for the Referendum in Western Sahara (MINURSO), has remained on the ground monitoring the cease fire and providing a stabilizing presence.
 MINURSO was deployed in 1991 to oversee a cease-fire and a UN settlement plan; however, disagreements between the two parties prevented the holding of the anticipated referendum on the territory’s future.
 For more information on MINURSO see: https://minurso.unmissions.org